-The Minister, Parliament and parliamentary committees of either House of Parliament, including Joint Committees, as well as the Commissioner and the TPB may request the IGT to undertake a review.48 Two such reviews were conducted during the 2017–18 financial year, namely the Future of the tax profession review, which the Commissioner had requested, and the Fraud reviewwhich was requested by the Senate Economics References Committee.
-More information is provided on these reviews in the previous chapter.
+The Minister, Parliament and parliamentary committees of either House of Parliament, including Joint Committees, as well as the Commissioner and the TPB may request the IGT to undertake a review.46

 Performance measure — Prioritise identified issues

-Following analysis of the feedback received from broad-ranging consultation with the community as well as complaints data, the IGT prioritises identified issues by assessing their relative impact on delivering a fairer, more efficient and transparent tax administration.
-Other relevant factors which are also considered include available resources and the competing priorities faced such as ministerial direction to undertake a review and co-ordination with the activities of other government agencies.
+The IGT prioritises the identified issues by assessing their relative impact on delivering a fairer, more efficient and transparent tax administration, as well as time and resources available and the competing priorities faced such as ministerial direction for the IGT to undertake review and co-ordination with the activities of other government agencies.

 Deliverable 3 — Conduct reviews and make independent recommendations for improvement

-The conduct of reviews is determined by the bespoke nature of each review and generally involves a consideration of submissions made by stakeholders as well as investigation of ATO or TPB systems.
-The review process requires detailed research and analysis, including international comparisons with comparable jurisdictions, to identify best practice for areas requiring improvement and to develop the necessary recommendations.
-A continual focus of each review is the ongoing engagement and consultation with the ATO and TPB throughout the review cycle, both at the operative and senior management levels.
+The conduct of reviews is determined by the bespoke nature of each review.
+They generally involve a consideration of all the submissions made as well as investigation of ATO or TPB systems.
+Detailed research and analysis is also required, including international comparison with comparable jurisdictions, to identify areas requiring improvement and determine the best course of action.
+Engagement and extensive consultation with the ATO or TPB at all levels is necessary throughout the review cycle.

-Performance measure — Report the findings and recommendations of the reviews
+Performance measures — Report the findings and recommendations of the reviews

 The reports of IGT reviews contain recommendations for improvement together with the relevant agency's responses.

 The ATO and TPB have statutory independence in their respective jurisdictions.
 The IGT is also an independent statutory appointment, but is not empowered to direct the Commissioner or the TPB.
-Historically, the vast majority of the IGT’s recommendations are accepted in full or in part.
-This trend continued in this financial year with the ATO agreeing to all 7 recommendations in the PAYG instalment review either in full or in part.
-No reviews into the TPB’s activities were completed this year.
+Historically, however, the vast majority of the IGT's recommendations have been accepted in full or in part, with this trend continuing in this financial year - refer to Table 6 below.
+No reviews were conducted into the TPB's activities in this financial year.

-Thirdly, recommendations with which the ATO or TPB may have initially disagreed, in full or in part, may later be substantively implemented by the relevant agency.
-Some examples of the adoption and implementation of the IGT’s recommendations have been included earlier in this report.
+Thirdly, recommendations with which the ATO or TPB have disagreed, in full or in part, may be substantively implemented by the relevant agency over time.

 Analysis of performance against purpose

-As evidenced above, the IGT has continued to fulfil his central purpose of improving the tax administration system by providing an effective complaints handling service to the community, identifying issues which require further investigation as well as conducting reviews into the prioritised issues and making independent recommendations for improvement.
+As evidenced above, the IGT continues to fulfil his central purpose in improving the tax administration system by providing an effective complaints handling service to the community, identifying issues which require further investigation as well as conducting reviews into the prioritised issues including making independent recommendations for improvement.

-This view is also supported by the demand which the IGT continues to experience for our tax specialist expertise both in terms of assistance in resolving taxpayer and tax practitioner complaints about the ATO and the TPB and conducting broader reviews to improve tax administration, provide assurance to the community and foster confidence in the tax system.
-The increasing demand for IGT services continues to present challenges particularly in relation to allocation of resources.
-In this financial year, the flexibility of service delivery was improved to meet those challenges in the face of growing numbers and complexity of complaints particularly from vulnerable individuals and small business as well as events that required the IGT’s assurance to bolster confidence in the administration of the tax system.
+This view is also supported by the demand which the IGT continues to experience for our tax specialist expertise both in terms of assistance in resolving taxpayer and tax practitioner complaints about the ATO and the TPB and conducting broader reviews into systemic issues which seek to improve tax administration, provide assurances to the community and foster confidence in the tax system.
+The increasing demand for IGT services also presents challenges such as maintaining high service levels.
+In this financial year, innovative approaches were successfully implemented to meet these challenges in the face of growing numbers and complexity of complaints as well as the relocation of our office.

 The entity has sufficient cash and reserves to fund its liabilities as and when they fall due.

-43 Section 9 of the Ombudsman Act 1976 which operates by virtue of section 15 of the Inspector-General of Taxation Act 2003.
+41 Section 9 of the Ombudsman Act 1976 which operates by virtue of section 15 of the IGT Act.

-53 IGT reviews are conducted under paragraphs 7(1)(c) and (d) of the Inspector-General of Taxation Act 2003 which provide for the power to investigate systems established by the ATO, TPB or the taxation laws.
+50 IGT reviews are conducted under paragraphs 7(1)(c) and (d) of the IGT Act which provide for the power to investigate systems established by the ATO, TPB or the taxation laws.